KeepOnLearningStuff/Python-ML/README.md

 As for Conda "conda env create -f goodreads-rating.yml" command will create the necessary environment

 # Usage
-There will be 4 different approaches to the Project uploaded to this Repositories.
+There will be 4 different approaches of the Project uploaded to this Repositories.
-Using different ways to train the model with different predection rates.
+Using different ways to train the model with different predection rates.Algorithms that were used are:
+  - Linear regression (in scikit-learn) is the most basic form, where the model is not penalized for its choice of weights, at all.
+That means, during the training stage, if the model feels like one particular feature is particularly important, the model may place a large weight to the feature.
+It can lead to overfitting.
+  - Ridge regression penalizes the model for the sum of squared value of the weights.
+Thus, the weights not only tend to have smaller absolute values, but also really tend to penalize the extremes of the weights, resulting in a group of weights that are more evenly distributed.
+  - Random Forest Regression algorithms are a class of Machine Learning algorithms that use the combination of multiple random decision trees each trained on a subset of data.
+The use of multiple trees gives stability to the algorithm and reduces variance.
+The random forest regression algorithm is a commonly used model due to its ability to work well for large and most kinds of data.